+108. Where the applicant has instructed the cremation authority to dispose of the ashes on the application form (option C) there is no requirement for the cremation authority to wait for four weeks before doing so.

+109. There are various references to time periods relating to the handling of ashes in the regulations.
+Where time periods are specified the minimum periods that must be observed before the next step can or should be taken are four weeks following on from the last action taken.

+9 Review of all exhumation procedures is part of the regulations on burial and will be developed during 2019-20.
+Once the burial regulations are completed this guidance will be updated.

-- 99. Where the applicant has instructed the cremation authority to dispose of the ashes on the application form (option C) there is no requirement for the cremation authority to wait for four weeks before doing so. - 100.
-There are various references to time periods relating to the handling of ashes in the regulations.
-Where time periods are specified the minimum periods that must be observed before the next step can or should be taken are four weeks following on from the last action taken. - 101.
-In nearly all circumstances the time periods can be longer than the minimum and the cremation authority or funeral director can decide on a case by case basis how long to delay taking the next step as long as it is longer than the 4 week minimum.
-The table below shows each stage and the minimum time periods cremation authorities and funeral directors are to hold ashes for. - 102.
-All minimum periods start on the day after the date of cremation or the day after the end of the previous four week period has ended.
+110. In nearly all circumstances the time periods can be longer than the minimum and the cremation authority or funeral director can decide on a case by case basis how long to delay taking the next step as long as it is longer than the 4 week minimum.
+The table below shows each stage and the minimum time periods cremation authorities and funeral directors are to hold ashes for.

+111. All minimum periods start on the day after the date of cremation or the day after the end of the previous four week period has ended.
 The only instance where there is no minimum is when a funeral director has collected ashes on behalf of an applicant and the applicant instructs the funeral director to return ashes to a crematorium for collection or for the cremation authority to dispose of them.
-The ashes are to be returned immediately. - 103.
-The "specified period" is the period of four weeks referred to in regulations 12(4) and 13(1).
-A flow chart setting out the procedures and minimum time periods for handling ashes is attached at the end of these guidance notes
+The ashes are to be returned immediately.

+112. The "specified period" is the period of four weeks referred to in regulations 12(4) and 13(1).
+A flow chart setting out the procedures and minimum time periods for handling ashes is attached at the end of these guidance notes.